angulardart/site-angulardart/src/faq.md

 #### Q. Will the Dart VM get into Chrome?

 [No.](http://news.dartlang.org/2015/03/dart-for-entire-web.html)
-Dart is designed to compile to JavaScript to run across the modern web, and the dart2js compiler is a top priority for the team.
+Dart is designed to compile to JavaScript to run across the modern web.

-#### Q. Why doesn't Dart support IE9 or earlier?

-Supporting legacy browsers takes a lot of engineering resources and testing infrastructure.
-Dart is a bet for the future, and the project can't push forward if it needs to spend valuable resources on supporting browsers that are dying or dead.
-Also, dart2js can emit efficient code if it assumes a modern browser with ECMAScript5 or greater features.
+{% include dartium-2.0.html %}

 #### Q. Why not compile Dart to asm.js instead of building a specialized VM?